 - Check your payment gateway to see if your money went through the checkout.

 - You got it!

-Of course, it’s a completely free flows, just be sure to cancel that order as mentioned.
-If the credit card has been billed after you’ve placed the order but before you cancelled it, the transaction will appear on your bill.
+Of course, it’s a completely free flow, just be sure to cancel that order as mentioned.
+If the credit card has been billed after you’ve placed the order but before you canceled it, the transaction will appear on your bill.

 There’s still the opportunity to cancel after paying Shopify but your refund will be in the form of a transaction credit on your account which could be useful for paying future transaction fees.

-You sign in to Shopify, setting up a theme, adding products, setting up your collection, tax and shipping policies, some payment getaways and vualá, you got an online store.
+You sign up to Shopify, set up a theme, add products, set up your collection, tax, and shipping policies, some payment getaways, and vualá, you got an online store.

 If something is still not clear, feel free to contact me in the comments or write to us in our Facebook group.

 Start a Shopify store, complete one-stop-shop eCommerce platform >>>